Granting Criteria

 Granting Process

-We are always open to discussing new initiatives with skilled charity operators.
-If we are interested in learning more, we will have more in-depth discussions about your work to help us evaluate your organization’s potential for receiving a grant.
-Once a grant has been decided on, we will develop a gifting agreement together and determine how best to deliver the grant.
+We are always open to discussing new promising initiatives with capable non-profit operators.
+If we are interested in learning more, we will engage in in-depth discussions about your work to help us evaluate your organization’s potential for receiving a grant.